LionTao/misty/README.md

+# Misty: Microservice-based Streaming Trajectory Similarity Search

+UPDATE: spark-based solutio was uploaded at [spark folder](./spark/)

 ## Overview

 Implementation code for our under-review paper **"Misty: Microservice-based Streaming Trajectory Similarity Search"**.

 Misty is a microservice-based real-time processing framework for streaming trajectory similarity search query.
 The entire framework is developed based on Dapr.
 As a future direction, we are working on Misty's extension to spatial join and query plan optimization for higher throughput and more elastic index scaling.